MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex06_Detections_Defender.md

     >**Note:** If you don't see the option, make sure you have selected the row with the event in the results.

 1. This opens the "Custom detection" page.
-For the *General* tab type:
+For the *General* page type:

     |Setting|Value|
     |---|---|